varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-1-dir/assets.md

 (content:references:interest-models)=
 ## Simple and Compound Interest
 The distinction between simple and compound interest is crucial in the world of finance and investing.
-Simple interest is calculated based on the original principal amount, while compound interest takes into account both the principal and the interest accumulated over time.
 These concepts significantly impact investment growth and borrowing costs, making them fundamental aspects to consider when making financial decisions.

 Simple interest is paid only on the initial principle.
 For example, if amount $A(0)$ is invested in an account at $t=0$ which pays a simple interest rate of $r$ per period, then after $n$ periods the amount $A(n)$ is given by: